AlgyJr/ios_guides/Auto-Layout.md

 |-[findButton]-[findNextButton]-[findField(>=20)]-|
 ```

-This specifies a a "find" button, a "find next" button, and a text field that must be greater than or equal to 20.
+This specifies a "find" button, a "find next" button, and a text field that must be greater than or equal to 20.

 To create these constraints, call `NSLayoutConstraint`'s `constraintsWithVisualFormat` method.
 It takes a string, and a dictionary that specifies the views those variables map to, e.g. "findButton" mapping to the UIButton instance.